JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 |Duracell	|DCR2032	|1.21	|1	|4|
 |Amazon	|ACR2032	|0.79	|3  |5|

-The prices are under constant change and are here for relative price comparison.
-These prices were at the time I ordered them.
-Your cost may be different.
+Because prices are under constant change, they are here for relative price comparison.
+These prices were what I paid at the time I ordered them.

 ## Conclusion
 For now, my sample base is too small to draw a big conclusion about which is better.
 It does imply that the price is not a guarantee of the quality of power produced.
-Price can’t validate shelf life and repeatability, but I do not want to spend the next 10 years validating.
+Price could validate a long shelf life and or consistency of performance, but I do not want to spend the next 10 years testing batteries.

 Testing to date does imply some may do a little better, it is still a price to performance issue for most of us.
 For example, the Panasonic, Energizer and Amazon performing almost identically, but vary greatly in price.

 While the Duracell CR2032 appears a performance winner, the NightKonic performed almost as well.
 The real difference is toward the end of life the NightKonic results between batteries varies where the Duracell appears more consistent.
 From cost to performance the NightKonic is one quarter the cost of the Duracell.